steveuniverseuwu/EvidenceShield6/README_ZKP.md

 ---

-**Thank you for implementing Zero-Knowledge Proofs in EvidenceShield! 🔐🛡️**
+**Thank you for implementing Zero-Knowledge Proofs in ChainGuard! 🔐🛡️**

 *Implementation Date: 2025-01-16*
 *Version: 1.0.0*